Strategic planning: The strategic plan genre of communication

 Cornut et al (2012) studied the particular features of the strategic plan genre of communication by examining a corpus of strategic plans from public and non-profit organizations.
 They defined strategic plans as the "key material manifestation" of organizations' strategies and argued that, even though strategic plans are specific to an organization, there is a generic quality that draws on shared institutional understanding on the substance, form and communicative purposes of the strategic plan.
 Hence, they posit that strategic plan is a genre of organizational communication (Bhatia, 2004; Yates and Orlikowski, 1992 as cited in Cornut et al., 2012).
 In this sense, genre is defined as the "conventionalized discursive actions in which participating individuals or institutions have shared perceptions of communicative purposes as well as those of constraints operating their construction, interpretation and conditions of use" (Bhatia, 2004: 87; see also Frow, 2005; Swales, 1990 as cited in Cornut et al., 2012).

 The authors compared the corpus of strategic plans with nine other corpora.
-This included annual reports from the public sector and nongovernment organizations, research articles, project plans, executive speeches, State of the Union addresses, horoscopes, religious sermons, business magazine articles and annual reports for-profit corporations included in the Standard & Poor's 500 largest companies (S&P 500).
+This included annual reports from the public sector and non-government organizations, research articles, project plans, executive speeches, State of the Union addresses, horoscopes, religious sermons, business magazine articles, and annual reports of for-profit corporations included in the Standard & Poor’s 500 largest companies (S&P 500).

 The authors used textual analysis, including content analysis and corpus linguistics.
 Content analysis was used to identify themes and concepts, such as values and cognition; while corpus linguistics was used to identify naturally occurring texts and patterns (Biber et al., 1998 as cited in Cornut et al., 2012).

 Taking a stance

-The strategic plans showed significantly less self-reference than all other corpora, with the exemption of project plans and S&P 500 annual reports.
-The results indicated that strategic plans have more moderate verbs of deontic value.
-This was interpreted as an indication that "commands and commitments are not overtly hedged, but neither are they particularly strong".
+The strategic plans showed significantly less self-reference than all other corpora, with the exception of project plans and S&P 500 annual reports.
+The results indicated that strategic plans contain more moderate verbs of deontic value.
+This was interpreted as an indication that “commands and commitments are not overtly hedged, but neither are they particularly strong.”

 Guidance on the sections of a strategic plan abound but there are few studies about the nature of language used for these documents.
 Cornut et al.'s (2012) study showed that writers of strategic plans have a shared understanding of what is the appropriate language.
 Thus, the authors argued, a true strategist is one who is able to instantiate the genre strategic plan through appropriate application of language.